jwesleyfurlong/FCI/README.md

 phl_2017.csv includes additional variables beyond the ACS including: incarceration rate, same house year ago, avg. job growth, and other calculated fields.

 centroids.csv includes the centroids for Philadelphia census tracts.

+Philadelphia Public Health dept. data is in a SPSS format (.sav) and includes data from 2015.

 FCIVariables.docx includes a list of variables in the .csv files.